dev-jam/opensesame-plugin-experiment_manager/experiment_manager/experiment_manager.md

 1. About
 --------

-This plugin can run seperate OpenSesame Experiments in a loop or a single experiment as an item of the main experiment.
+This plug-in can run seperate OpenSesame Experiments in a loop or a single experiment as an item of the main experiment.
 It is possible to run a number of experiments in sequence (random or fixed order) with different backends.